nazareai/NazareAI-Browser/README.md

 - **WebView**: Renders web content with automation capabilities
 - **AIChat**: AI assistant interface with browser control
 - **CommandPalette**: Quick action interface

+## 🐛 Troubleshooting

+### App Shows "Electron" Instead of "NazareAI Browser" in Menu Bar

+This is a known limitation when running in development mode (`npm run dev`).
+The app name will display correctly when:

+1. **Built and packaged**: Run `npm run package:mac` to create a proper `.app` bundle
+2. **DMG installer**: Run `npm run build:dmg` for the best experience
+3. **Production build**: The packaged app will show "NazareAI Browser" correctly

+This only affects the menu bar name - all other functionality works normally in development.

+### Common Issues

+- **Can't close last tab**: By design, the browser always keeps at least one tab open
+- **API keys not saving**: Make sure you click "Save" after entering your API key
+- **AI commands not working**: Ensure "Browser Control" is enabled in the AI chat settings

 ## Contributing